Table of Contents

 Divya Mukta Vati Therapeutic Uses

-Mukta Vati, is used in treatment of mild to moderate hypertension, insomnia and anxiety.
-It reduces anxiety and have calming effect.
+Mukta Vati is used in the treatment of mild to moderate hypertension, insomnia, and anxiety.
+It reduces anxiety, and have a calming effect.

 Ideally, the blood pressure reading should be below 120 over 80 (120/80).
 This is the ideal blood pressure for people wishing to have good health.